EgorKulikov/rust_algo/README.md

 Competitive programming helper for Rust

--Run listener from ./listener
+- Run listener from ./listener

--Add 4244 to custom ports in Competitive Companion
+- Add 4244 to custom ports in Competitive Companion

--Parse task
+- Parse task

--Testing should be done by running main.rs in corresponding crate from . .
+- Testing should be done by running main.rs in corresponding crate from . .
 CLion do this by default

--Submit ./main/src/main.rs
+- Submit ./main/src/main.rs

 Currently task deletion is by hand